Remember the days of our first happiness,

 it seemed everything had ripened

-at once.
 And so hot we lay completely uncovered.

 Sometimes the wind rose; a willow brushed the window.